 This form of ownership avoids the requirement for capital outlay for a racehorse.
 Leasing can vary from “owning” a horse for a single race to having the use of one for up to the whole of its racing career.
 A lease can involve one lessee or a number of co-lessees.

-Racing clubs offer a low priced introduction into racehorse involvement.
-They will usually require a one-off annual subscription fee of anything from £100 and upwards.
+Racing clubs offer an affordable introduction into racehorse involvement.
+They will usually require a one-off annual subscription fee.
 By joining or becoming a member of a racing club you receive the benefits of that club, but are not entering into racehorse ownership directly.